Testing & Grades

 1. Practice SAT: it's shorter and slightly easier than the SAT, testing the same Reading, Writing, and Math skills on the same question formats.
 High school sophomores and juniors take it as a low-stakes dry run before the real SAT.
 Scores come back with detailed skill breakdowns, useful for identifying weak areas.

 2. National Merit qualifier: the junior-year PSAT doubles as the entry test for the National Merit Scholarship Program, a US-based recognition that awards the top ~1% of US test-takers.
-Becoming a National Merit Semifinalist, Finalist, or Scholar is a substantial résumé item for US-domestic applicants.
+Becoming a National Merit Semifinalist, Finalist, or Scholar is a substantial resume item for US-domestic applicants.

-Should Korean students still take it
+Should international students still take it

 Yes, for one reason: practice.
 The PSAT is the closest thing to a real SAT that's not an actual SAT attempt.
 Junior-year students use it to: